InsightsResource - Commercial Law - POSTED: November 25 2016

 Presidential Guidance – the judicial assessment process

-Infomation on the new process for judicial assessment at preliminary hearings.
+Information on the new process for judicial assessment at preliminary hearings.

-Issued 3 October 2016, the Presidential Guidance creates a confidential (formal) process whereby an employment judge can offer early assessment of the strengths and weaknesses of the parties’ cases.
+Issued 3 October 2016, the Presidential Guidance creates a confidential (formal) process whereby an employment judge can offer an early assessment of the strengths and weaknesses of the parties’ cases.

 The first point to note is that Employment tribunals must have regard to Presidential Guidance but they are not bound by it (Rule 7 of the Employment Tribunals Rules of Procedure 2013).

-Rule 3 provides that the ‘Tribunal shall wherever practicable and appropriate encourage the use by the parties of the services of ACAS, judicial or other mediation, or other means of resolving their disputes by agreement.’
+Rule 3 provides that the ‘Tribunal shall wherever practicable and appropriately encourage the use by the parties of the services of ACAS, judicial or other mediation, or other means of resolving their disputes by agreement.’